concur/developer.concur.com/users/users-resource.markdown

 ## **Description**

-Concur users.
-Always managed as a batch of users, even if the batch contains only one user.
+The Users resource represents a set of Concur users.
+It is always managed as a batch of users, even if the batch contains only one user.

 ## **Version**
 1.0